illinois-impact/gpu-algorithms-labs/labs/bfs/README.md

 The image above shows how the arrays interact together to represent how nodes are linked together.

+## Parallelization

+All three kernels are launched with a fixed number of thread blocks and with a fixed number of threads per block.  ***You may not modify the kernel launch functions.***  In order to cover the current frontier in its entirety, the threads in each of your three kernels must loop over frontier nodes with stride `grimDim.x * blockDim.x` until reaching the end of the current frontier.
+The approach is similar to that used in histogram.

 ## Procedure
 1. Edit the file template.cu` to implement three versions of the BFS kernels: